 A Milwaukee man was killed as a result of an early-morning car accident involving a motorcycle on Sunday.
 The crash occurred at the intersection of the Miller Parkway and West National Avenue at around 2:34 a.m.
 The man was pronounced dead on the scene.

 According to the Milwaukee Journal Sentinel and Milwaukee Police, the crash occurred when the driver of the car, a 36-year-old Milwaukee male was driving south on the Miller Parkway and turned left onto W. National Ave. colliding with a motorcycle traveling northbound.
 Police are not releasing the name of the 43-year-old Milwaukee motorcyclist or his 41-year-old female passenger, of West Allis, who was taken to Froedert Hospital with serious head injuries.

-The motorcyclists’ license was revoked in April for DUI in Tacoma and had no license to operate a motorcycle at the time of the crash.
+The motorcyclists’ license was revoked in April for DUI in Cincinnati and had no license to operate a motorcycle at the time of the crash.
 Interestingly, the driver of the car was also driving on a suspended license after failing to pay tickets.

 An accident injury attorney in Cincinnati is more than qualified to handle these cases.